guardtime/gttlvutil/README.md

 * OpenSSL (recommended)
 * Windows native CryptoAPI

-Use `rebuild-rpm.sh` script to build an RPM installation package on CentOS/RHEL.
+Use `rebuild-rpm.sh` script to build an RPM installation package on CentOS / RHEL.

-Use `rebuild-deb.sh` script to build an DEB installation package on Debian/Ubuntu.
+Use `rebuild-deb.sh` script to build an DEB installation package on Debian / Ubuntu.

 See `WinBuild.txt` to read how to build `gttlvutil` on Windows.